 Yes!
 What you can see on the website is not every shot that my clients received – there are too many!
 Please just ask and I will send you links to some FULL weddings, to give you a better idea.

 You will receive all the finished images on a lovely wooden memory stick, in high-resolution with the rights to print away as you wish.
 You will also have an online password-protected slideshow so all your family and friends can view your wonderful photographs!
 Books and albums are also available – you can either decide before your wedding, or as most people choose to do, we can discuss this afterwards when things have quietened down.

 6. Can we meet up, so we can check out how easy you will be to have at our wedding and how very friendly you are?

 Coffees are on Paolo!
-I am based in Brighton and am frequently in London.
+I am based in Hastings and am frequently in London.
 I have family in the north-west, so occasionally travel up there….and travel a lot with work, so if you are further away from the south-east, I may still be in your area at some point.
 Get in touch and we can see if it’s possible.
 My number is 07869 28 75 49.

 7. How qualified are you?

 I’ve got a First-Class BA Honours Degree in Photojournalism, from the University of Wales.
 I went on from that to win the Guardian Photographer of the Year Awards 2006.
-I was a finalist in the prestigious Ian Parry 2006 photojournalism awards, and also in the global Black & White Spider Awards 2008, over three categories.
+I was a finalist in the prestigious Ian Parry 2006 Photojournalism Awards, and also in the global Black & White Spider Awards 2008, over three categories.
 I’ve exhibited my photojournalism work in high-end galleries such as the Getty Images Gallery in London, 99 Mount Street Gallery in Mayfair and Varennes Fine Arts Gallery in Notting Hill.